emqx/bootcamp/mqtt-programming/Node.js/Readme.md

 npm start
 ```

-Once the project is running, we can see the output information of the console as follows:
+Once the project is running, we can see the output information of the console as follows.

 ![running](https://assets.emqx.com/images/16452e69dcc76d4c9f6f4cb983d937d8.png)